Starfish Progress Surveys

 Progress Surveys allow faculty members to raise concerns (flags) or send compliments (kudos) related to a student's academic performance at specific points during the semester.
 Each raised flag or kudo sends a standardized email, including any notes entered, directly to the student on behalf of the faculty member.
 The message is shared with the student’s academic advisor, keeping advisors better informed about student performance and possible needs.

-During Summer 2020, we will be deploying two Progress Surveys to allow faculty to provide feedback on course performance to students.
+During Fall 2020, we will be deploying two Progress Surveys to allow faculty to provide feedback on course performance to students.

 |Full-term and 1st Block Courses||2nd Block Courses|